polymonster/pmfx-shader/readme.md

 ### Atomic Operations

-Support for glsl, hlsl and metal compatible atomics is available with this limited API for atomic counters.
+Support for glsl, hlsl and metal compatible atomics and memory barriers is available.
 The atomic_counter resource type is a RWStructuredBuffer<uint> in hlsl, a atomic_uint read/write buffer in Metal and a uniform atomic_uint in GLSL.

 ```hlsl
 // types